-To be eligible to apply to be an NHC Host Site, an organization must be a state-recognized non-profit organization that complies with the restrictions outlined in Section 501(c)(3) of the IRS code pertaining to political activities and lobbying; an institution of higher education; a government entity within a state or territory; Indian Tribe; or a partnership/consortium.
-These may include hospitals, schools, federally qualified health centers and other community health centers, primary care associations, health center-controlled networks, and regional consortia.
+To be eligible to apply to be an NHC Host Site, an organization must be a state-recognized nonprofit organization that complies with the restrictions outlined in Section 501(c)(3) of the IRS code pertaining to political activities and lobbying; an institution of higher education; a government entity within a state or territory; Indian Tribe; or a partnership/consortium.
+These may include hospitals, schools, federally qualified health centers and other community health centers, primary care associations, health centercontrolled networks, and regional consortia.

 Other Requirements: Under section 132A(b) of the National and Community Service Act of 1990 (NCSA), organizations that have been convicted of a federal crime may not receive assistance described in this RFA.
 Note that under section 745 of Title VII, Division E of the Consolidated Appropriations Act, 2016, if AmeriCorps is aware that any organization/Host Site has any unpaid Federal tax liability which has been assessed or for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability, that organization/Host Site is not eligible for partnership with NHC as outlined in the RFA.
-A similar restriction may be enacted with the appropriation described in Section 501(c)(4) of the Internal Revenue Code of 1986, 26 U.S.C.
+A similar restriction may be enacted with the appropriation which will fund awards under this RFA.
+Pursuant to the Lobbying Disclosure Act of 1995, an organization described in Section 501(c)(4) of the Internal Revenue Code of 1986, 26 U.S.C.
 501(c)(4) that engages in lobbying activities is not eligible to apply for AmeriCorps program funding.